 Treated municipal effluent

 Municipal wastewater is typically treated to “river quality” and returned to rivers or the sea.
 However, there is growing recognition of the usefulness of this resource for businesses and industry.
 While the water has been treated to a safe standard it is not potable, thus not fit for human consumption.
 The water can however be used for irrigation and could also be treated further, if need be.
-The City of Cape Town is promoting the use of treated effluent and you can apply to collect this water from your nearest Waste Water Treatment Works (contact details are on the map).
+The City of Cape Town is promoting the use of treated effluent and you can apply to collect this water from your nearest Waste Water Treatment Works through e-mailing email@example.com.
 Treated effluent water is also substantially cheaper than municipal water so may be a financially sound manner to decrease your business' use of municipal water.
 The application form can also be downloaded here.

 This drought cannot be fought alone, and it requires everyone in society to work together to ensure we become more sustainable.
 There are some great examples of what can be accomplished when organisations collaborate to ensure the scarce water resources are used effectively.
 Strategic Water Partners Network South Africa highlights projects done by a range of stakeholders including: Anglo American, CocaCola, Eskom, Nestlè, SAB and Sasol.
 WWF-SA's Water Balance Programme links corporate water users to the health of our natural infrastructure through positive investment into critical catchments.
 These investments are used to clear invasive alien vegetation to balance the participant’s operational water use, as well as to mobilise the collective action necessary to ensure the sustainability of these interventions.